Student Health & Wellness Center

 Every full-time undergraduate student must have a Certificate of Immunization on file.
 This record must include immunizations for measles, mumps, rubella, polio, diphtheria, and tetanus.
 Meningitis and Hepatitis B immunizations are also required, however, waivers can be signed for Meningitis and Hepatitis B if the student chooses to not receive these immunizations.
 Students may not be able to register for classes without complying with these immunizations.

-Young Invincibles, a national organization representing the interests of young Americans between the ages of 18 and 34, has developed the Getting Covered Campaign to inform young adults and their families about dependent coverage, the provision in the new health care law that allows young adults to stay on their parent's plan until age 26.
+Young Invincibles, a national organization representing the interests of young Americans between the ages of 18 and 34 has developed a web presence to inform young adults about health care coverage options: http://health.younginvincibles.org/.